 Similarly, residential projects often rely on Galvalume metal for their roofing needs.
 Modern buildings, such as condos, are best suited to both the look and durability of Galvalume metal.

 The Benefits of Galvanized Metal

-Affordable – While a little more expensive than Galvalume metal (about a 6% increase on the latter’s price pint), Galvanised metal is still affordable.
+- Affordable – While a little more expensive than Galvalume metal (about a 6% increase on the latter’s price pint), Galvanized metal is still affordable.
 The price will fluctuate based on thickness of the steel, the color, and what it costs to install.

 Where is Galvanized Metal Best Used?